ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 the deployment model, separating these contexts can take different forms.
 The Origin, Attester, and Issuer portrayed in {{fig-overview}} can be instantiated and deployed in a number of ways.
 This section covers some expected deployment models and their corresponding security and privacy considerations.

-The discussion below assumes non-collusion between entities when operated by separate parties.
+The discussion below assumes non-collusion between entities that have access to the attestation context and redemption context, as this collusion would allow them to be linked together.
+This generally means that entities operated by separate parties are assumed not to collude.
 Mechanisms for enforcing non-collusion are out of scope for this architecture.

 ## Shared Origin, Attester, Issuer {#deploy-shared}